akashdv25/sensitive_data_detector/README.md

 - ⚙️ Configurable detection patterns
 - 📁 Works with any text-based file
 - 🛡️ Pre-commit hook support
+- 🧑‍💻 **Now fully object-oriented for easier extension and testing!**

 ## 📦 Installation